sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 ![Usage of MetricsHub](../images/metricshub-usage.png)

-The `metricshub` command can be used to troubleshoot the monitoring performed by the **MetricsHub Agent** (the core engine) or by other *Hardware Sentry* products such as the KM for PATROL.
+The `metricshub` command can be used to troubleshoot the monitoring performed by the **MetricsHub Agent** (the core engine) or by other *Sentry Software* products such as the KM for PATROL.

 ## The Basics

-The `metricshub` command invokes the *MetricsHub Engine* against one host and performs 3 tasks:
+The `metricshub` command invokes the *MetricsHub Engine* against one resource and performs 3 tasks:

-1. Detection of the instrumentation stack on the targeted host
+1. Detection of the instrumentation stack on the targeted resource (host)
-2. Discovery of the hardware components
+2. Discovery of the resource's components
-3. Collection of metrics and status for each hardware component
+3. Collection of metrics and status for each resource's component

 The `metricshub` command requires a few parameters to run:

 * the hostname to connect to
-* the type of the host (Windows, Linux, Management, Storage, Network, AIX, HP-UX, Solaris)
+* the type of the resource (Windows, Linux, Management, Storage, Network, AIX, HP-UX, Solaris)
-* the protocols to use to gather information from the host (HTTP, IPMI, SNMP, SSH, WBEM or WMI)
+* the protocols to use to gather information from the resource (HTTP, IPMI, SNMP, SSH, WBEM or WMI)
 * the credentials

 Example: